 The employee’s manager should respond in writing within two weeks and specify whether the leave has been granted or denied with a copy to HR.
 Approval of such a leave is at the discretion of the manager and should take into account various factors, including the merits of the case, whether the position can be adequately filled in your absence and the effect on the department.

 If the leave is granted, a forwarding address for correspondence should be relayed to the manager and HR for future reference.
 At least four weeks written notice should be given if the employee plans to request an extension, return early or not return at all.

 Personal leave days may be granted in the event of uncontrollable circumstances and for personal commitments that cannot be attended to outside working hours.

-Personal leaves of up to three days per fiscal year may be granted without loss of regular pay for continuing and recurring employees.
+Personal leaves of up to three days per calendar year may be granted without loss of regular pay for continuing and recurring employees.
 Examples of such circumstances are:

 Personal leave days must be recorded on the bi-weekly absence report and should be approved in advance with the employee’s Area Manager/Leadhand, whenever possible.
 Requests should include the date, amount of time required, and the reason for the leave.

 In the event of a death in an employee’s immediate family, (defined as spouse, common-law spouse, same-sex partner, son, daughter, children of common-law spouse, step-children, ward, brother, sister, parent), the employee will be granted a leave of absence to make funeral arrangements and to attend the funeral.
 The employees will receive regular pay for the time lost, up to a maximum of five consecutive working days.

 For a non-immediate family member (defined as mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandchild, grandmother and grandfather, grandparent of spouse) payment will not exceed three days.